Contact Us

 Cost-effectiveness

 The initial investment and ongoing costs associated with retrofitting existing vessels or building new autonomous ships can be high.
-The return on investment and cost-effectiveness of autonomous technology is achieved by a reduction of crew size significantly (the complicated navigation-related tasks will still require human decision-making) and navigation actions that will reduce unnecessary maneuvers and speed drops – eventually leading to fuel savings.
+The return on investment and cost-effectiveness of autonomous navigation technology is achieved by a reduction of crew size significantly (the complicated navigation-related tasks will still require human decision-making) and navigation actions that will reduce unnecessary maneuvers and speed drops – eventually leading to fuel savings.

 Clear protocols for human-machine collaboration